All Episodes

 I understand the general population doesn't know these facts.

-You better be careful because i i it in the undercover of darkness, there are gonna be the authorities are gonna come with a straitjacket for you if you don't get your mind right very fast.
+You better be careful because under cover of darkness, the authorities are going to come with a straitjacket for you if you don't get your mind right very fast.

 And we'll be back.